potassco/clorm/docs/clorm/quickstart.rst

 An Example Scenario
 -------------------

-Imagine you are running a courier company and you have drivers that deliver items on a daily basis.
+Imagine you are running a courier company and you have drivers that need to make daily deliveries.
 An item is delivered during one of four time slots, and you want to assign a driver to deliver each item, while also ensuring that all items are assigned and drivers aren't double-booked for a time slot.

 You also want to apply some optimisation criteria.
-Firstly, you want to minimise the number of drivers that you use (for example, because bringing a driver on for a day has some fixed cost).
+Firstly, you want to minimise the number of drivers that you use (for example, because bringing on a driver for a day has some fixed cost).
 Secondly, you want to deliver items as early in the day as possible.